abiodundotdev/resolver/README.md

 # Resolver - (Currently under development, but its gonna be amazing, you will love it)

 A Simplified Dependency Injector/Service Locator.
 Inspired by Resolver in Swift and Dagger in Android.
-Resolver is just simplifying how you add and resolve dependencies in your container.
+Resolver is just simplifying how you add and resolve dependencies in your container not replacing GetIt nor Injector.

 ## 🎖 Installing